 It is important to understand that new roots do not grow from old roots but from the stem.
 Once a bromeliad is repotted or mounted, with proper care, it will begin the process of growing new roots quite quickly from the stem.

 Once the selected bromeliad has had the roots pruned back to the stem, it is cleaned in a solution of anti-bacterial soap, hydrogen peroxide and vitamin B-1.
-From there it is then dipped in a solution of contact insecticide to eliminate the possibility of your new plant harboring any unwanted pests and hung out to.
+From there it is then dipped in a solution of contact insecticide to eliminate the possibility of your new plant harboring any unwanted pests, and then hung out to dry.

 Once all of the plants in an order are dried and ready to be packaged, they are wrapped in newsprint, first around the stem and then around the whole plant.
 This further helps reduce moisture that could possibly start some form of bacterial infection or decay.